 I just ordered a fun new plant… Eucalyptus!
 It’s actually ‘Silver Drop’ Eucalyptus, which grows in the form of a shrub, not a humongous tree.

-Not only is it GORGEOUS, it’s also goo for you.
+Not only is it GORGEOUS, it’s also good for you.
 You know how it is, everything we plant around here has to have a use.
-And this beauty fit the bill!
+And this beauty fits the bill!

-I’m excited because eucalyptus can be used to treat respiratory infections, colds, wounds, rashes, and asthma.
+I’m excited because eucalyptus can be used to treat respiratory infections, colds, and rashes.

 Eucalyptus can also be used in homemade toiletries such as deodorant and bath products.
 I can’t wait to experiment!